-BTB policies to test BTB's effects on employment outcomes, using individual-level data from the 2004-2014 Current Population Survey (CPS).
-We focus on the probability of employment for black and Hispanic men who are relatively young (age 25-34)5 and low-skilled (no college degree), as they are the ones most likely to be recently-incarcerated.
+This paper estimates the effect of BTB policies on employment for young, low-skilled, black and Hispanic men.
+To do this, we exploit variation in the adoption and timing of state and local BTB policies to test BTB's effects on employment outcomes, using individual-level data from the 2004-2014 Current Population Survey (CPS).
+We focus on the probability of employment for black and Hispanic men who are relatively young (age 25-34) and low-skilled (no college degree), as they are the ones most likely to be recently-incarcerated.
 This group contains the most intended beneficiaries of BTB as well as the most people who could be unintentionally hurt by the policy.
 If BTB does not exacerbate statistical discrimination by employers, and only helps ex-offenders, then we would expect BTB to increase employment among groups that include a lot of ex-offenders.
 If, however, BTB reduces employment for this group and no others, that is strong evidence that employers are statistically discriminating, and the damage to innocent bystanders within this group is greater than the aid given to ex-offenders.